 - i.
 Provide regular communication (a minimum of twice per year) to members alerting them of additional and upgraded management practice requirements specific to their site as specified in section 2.b. - ii.
 Provide education classes and field trainings, referrals to technical assistance providers, and notices of available funding to members, targeting the constituents specific to their site as specified in section 2.b.

-The WQMP shall be updated every two years, if necessary, based on monitoring data since 200710-, as follows:
+The WQMP shall be updated based on monitoring data since 2007, as follows:

 Submit first WQMP: April 14, 2017

 Submit second WQMP: December 15, 2018

 Submit final report for 2016 Waiver: October 31, 2020

 d) WQMP Process